 This is ongoing.
 Coordination occurs for Clovis Transit to accommodate transfers from Handy Ride to Round Up.
-Most recently, Clovis, Fresno County Rural Transit and FAX are working together on a county-wide farebox system.
+Clovis Transit and FAX have continued work on a route planning and development of shared bus stops throughout Clovis.

 E. Implement responsibilities under the Americans with Disabilities Act of 1990.